lizardhq/lizardhq-website/_posts/2015-07-30-Cards-Against-Security.markdown

 *By slipstream/RoL, IceMans- and David Davidson.*

 # Overview
 Earlier in this week, [Fortinet][fortinet] launched the [Cards Against Security][cardsagainstsecurity] online game, a [Cards Against Humanity][cardsagainsthumanity] clone with an Infosec twist.
 This kind of thing usually tends to happen around the "conference season".
-As it happened, this application suffered a number of rather severe security vulnerabilities which we were able to exploit for great justice.
+As it happened, this application suffered a number of rather severe security vulnerabilities which were exploited for great justice.
 The application was taken offline following exploitation.

 # Issues